defano/wyldcard/README.md

 end mouseUp
 ```

 When navigating between cards or unlocking the screen, a visual effect can be applied to animate the change.
-HyperTalk Java supports these animations:
+WyldCard supports these animations:

 Visual Effect                                                  | Name                  | Description
 ---------------------------------------------------------------|-----------------------|--------------------------